TigoG/Workshop_App_Development/Workshop/workshop_plan.md

 - Provide recorded demos and the solution app APK for Android so attendees can follow along.
 - Use DartPad for very small Flutter examples (note: networking is limited in DartPad).

-## Teacher approval: one‑page proposal
-Title: Workshop — Mobile App Development with Flutter (90 min)
-Objectives: [list the learning objectives]
-Audience: 4th‑year HBO students (Computer & Technical Engineering), mixed experience.
-Format: Live demo + guided hands‑on lab + Q&A. Require students to install Flutter before the session; provide Gitpod fallback.
-Date/Time: [proposed]
-Required resources: Room with projector, internet, participants’ laptops, emulators or devices.
-Assessment: short post‑workshop feedback + small code submission (optional).
-Approval signature: _____________________

-## Finding an external expert — outreach template
-Hello [Name],
-I'm organizing a 90–120 minute workshop on mobile app development with Flutter for 4th‑year HBO students.
-I would value your help to review the materials and be present during the session to assist participants.
-The session focuses on building a small app and connecting it to a public API.
-Would you be available to (a) review the slide deck and lab instructions, and (b) attend the workshop on [date]?
-Compensation: [TBD] or thanks in credits.
-Best, [Your name]

 ## Pilot & rehearsal checklist
 - Run the full workshop at least once with 2–3 peers.
 - Time each section and record where you go over/under time.